Felixdiamond/videoTranslator/README.md

     python translator.py <video_path> <target_language>
     ```

 5. Wait for the translation process to complete.
-The translated video will be saved in the same directory as the original video.
+The translated video will be saved in the root directory of the folder created